 A pure sine wave inverter has an output of 120 VAC RMS voltage when measured with a voltmeter.
 RMS means Root Mean Square, which is the effective averaged voltage that determines the available power.
 The waveforms of a pure sine wave inverter voltage and of your house AC voltage both have a peak voltage of 170 VAC Peak and a measured voltage of 120 VAC RMS, which is a constant ratio of .707, which is the square root of 2.
 End of math quiz.

 Pure sine wave inverters involve sophisticated circuitry and filters, making them much more expensive than modified sine wave inverters.
 They are also quite a bit more efficient.
 Inverter conversion efficiency varies over a large range as the load changes.
 They are typically very inefficient at lower loads below 1/5th of their rated output wattage.
 They reach peak efficiency at around 2/3 to 3/4 of its rated wattage load, then decrease slowly above that.
 When manufacturers give efficiency ratings, they are referring to peak efficiency without regard to output.
 A pure sine wave inverter with a peak efficiency of 93% may be less efficient at lower, more normal working loads than another inverter rated at 85%.
-The key point to the higher efficiency is that the battery will last longer than if one was using a cheaper inverter where the efficiency when you are using it could be as low as 60%, and never higher than 80%.
+The key point to the higher efficiency is that the battery will last longer than if one was using a cheaper modified sine wave inverter where the efficiency when you are using it could be as low as 60%, and never higher than 80%.

 The vast majority of pure sine wave inverters work by making a small 60 hertz (cycles per second) sine wave out of the 12 volt source, then amplifying it and maybe filtering it.
 In theory, one could take the signal from a stepped sine wave type inverter and just keep filtering until it smoothed out.
 This is just not done, as it would generate a lot of heat and lose a lot of efficiency.

-The obvious advantage of buying a pure sine wave inverter is that it is compatible every device and appliance.
+The obvious advantage of buying a pure sine wave inverter is that it is compatible with every sort of device and appliance.
 Lithium batteries charge better and last longer.
 Devices with electric motors run way more efficiently, at the right speed, and don’t overheat.
 Stereos and radios don’t make annoying noises.
 Microwave ovens are quiet and cook faster.
 Florescent and HID lights work.
 Computers don’t have mystery glitches and crashes.
 And printers work more accurately.

 The majority of the inverters on the market are Modified Sine Wave Inverters.
-There are two very different kinds of modified sine wave inverters, and we would like to differentiate by calling them square wave and stepped wave, referring to the huge difference in waveforms.
+There are two very different kinds of modified sine wave inverters, and we would like to differentiate by calling them square and stepped, referring to the huge difference in waveforms.
 Most modified sine wave inverters basically have an AC voltage output that is just a square wave with some time spent at 0 volts.
 A very good idea, as that makes the measured RMS voltage stay the same at different battery voltages, even though the peak voltage goes up and down with the battery voltage.
 Somewhere below about 10 Volts, depending on the model, the AC output voltage will turn into just a square wave.
 This goes back to the Root Mean Square notion, the area under the wave.
 As the peak voltage goes up, the wave gets shorter so the measured voltage, and hence the power, stays the same.

-The graph of a waveform using a modified sine wave inverter (Square) at a normal battery voltage of 12.6 Volts shows that the peak voltage is at 160 VAC and the square pulse width is about 75%, so 25% of the time the voltage is at 0 VAC.
+The graph of a waveform using a square modified sine wave inverter at a normal battery voltage of 12.6 Volts shows that the peak voltage is at 160 VAC and the square pulse width is about 75%, so 25% of the time the voltage is at 0 VAC.
 A voltmeter would measure 120 VAC RMS voltage.
 At higher voltages, such as when the alternator is charging, the peak voltage increases as high as 200 VAC.
 The square pulse width reduces to about 55%, so 45% of the voltage is at 0 VAC, still yielding a measured 120 VAC RMS.
 At lower voltages, like when the battery is getting discharged, the peak voltage decreases to as low as 120 VAC.
 The square pulse width gets closer to 100%, and the pattern is pretty much a square wave with no time at 0 VAC.
 A voltmeter will still measure 120 VAC RMS voltage.
-The reason for explaining all this is that when using a less expensive modified sine wave inverter (Square), the lower the battery voltage, the greater the loss of efficiency and the greater the problem with the function of certain devices, especially brushless motors.
+The reason for explaining all this is that when using a less expensive square modified sine wave inverter, the lower the battery voltage, the greater the loss of efficiency and the greater the problem with the function of certain devices, especially brushless motors.
 It should be mentioned that all these waveforms and voltages are given without regard to the wattage requirements, meaning the power used by devices.
 As a refresher, power is measured in Watts, which is Volts times Amps.